facebookarchive/redux-react-hook/README.md

 ## FAQ

+### How does this compare to React Redux?

+`redux-react-hook` has not been battle and perf-tested, so we don't recommend replacing [`react-redux`](https://github.com/reduxjs/react-redux) just yet.
+React Redux also guarantees that [data flows top down](https://medium.com/@kj_huang/implementation-of-react-redux-part-2-633441bd3306), so that child components update after their parents, which the hook does not.

 ### How do I fix the error "Too many re-renders.
 React limits the number of renders to prevent an infinite loop."

 You're not memoizing the `mapState` function.
 Either declare it outside of your